 Create a bin or box of materials.

-We use a big plastic dish tub that we labeled “Sub Tub.”
+We use a big plastic dish tub that we labelled “Sub Tub.”
 This is where we kept all the possible materials we could think of that a supply teacher might be able to use in the event we needed to be away suddenly.

 First of all, we placed the binder we’d created into the bin and told our students where the bin was kept and why we had it.
 We assured them we didn’t plan to be away, but in the event things were crazy, we felt our students would take the lead and help the guest teacher out for the day.